Our Badminton Horse Trials build-up rolls on as we find out about a new trophy, given for the first time in 2014

 “He was a fantastic little horse who was really good at getting the time — one year William won the watch at Burghley for being closest to the optimum,” says Sara.
 “I also wanted the trophy to have a good chance of going to someone who wasn’t the winner or taking home another trophy, to give another person the chance to win something.”

-Last year, the trophy went to New Zealand’s Tim Price and Ringwood Sky Boy (pictured), who finished with 11.6 time-faults, the fastest round over a tough course.
+The first year it was awarded, 2014, the trophy went to New Zealand’s Tim Price and Ringwood Sky Boy (pictured), who finished with 11.6 time-faults, the fastest round over a tough course.

 Sara says that after the trophy was awarded Tim found himself surrounded by people and officials and was initially worried he was in trouble.
 But the group wanted to take the trophy to The Outside Chance bar by Badminton’s Lake, fill it with champagne and drink William’s health out of it.